vectorgrp/XCPlite/examples/README.md

 Demonstrates how to instrument a member function of a C++ class and how to register and access parameters in C++.

-### no_a2l_demo

-Demonstrates XCPlite without runtime A2L generation by using an A2L generation tool during the build process.
-This variant is currently limited to measurement and modification of global variables.

 ### c_demo

 Shows more complex data objects (structs, arrays) and calibration objects (axis, maps and curves).